Arai Quantic helmet review

 As with most Arai helmets, the interior parts of the helmet can be swapped out.
 This is useful if you want to clean and refresh the interior but, more importantly, it means that here at Motolegends we can custom fit the helmet for a perfect fit, as you can get thicker and thinner pieces for every size of helmet.

 The helmet has also been designed with ear-pocket recesses so that intercom speakers can be fitted without pressure being applied to the ear lobes.
 But, unlike with Shoei, there’s no integrated comms. package designed to work with the Quantic.
-You’ll have to stick something from the likes of Sena, Cardo or Interphone on the side.

 The helmet is equipped with an Emergency Release System (ERS).
-Basically, there are red pulls on the cheekpads that allow a first responder to yank the pads out, to allow the helmet to be removed more easily.
+Basically, there are orange pulls on the cheekpads that allow a first responder to yank the pads out, to allow the helmet to be removed more easily.

 The Quantic comes in five sizes, from XS (53-54) up to XL (61-62).
 There are three shell sizes to accommodate these five sizes; one for XS and S, one exclusively for M, and one for L and XL.